lowercase-app/learn/docs/README.md

 ### Documents

-To edit documents, type and add different styles or content blocks from the menu bar.
+To edit documents, type, and add different styles or content blocks from the menu bar.
 If a document is locked, it can't be edited until it's unlocked.
 If a document is published, then all changes in the document will be _immediately_ available in the published version.

 All content associated with the document (to-do items, code snippets, etc.) is also removed if the document is deleted.